Urbanham/CS4220/Week02/assignment.md

 #### 4. Write a function called countingLetters.
 (15 pts)
 - The countingLetters function accepts a string and array arguments.
+- The goal of the function is to count the occurance of letter in the sentence.
 - The return should be an object with the key as the lowercase letter and the count as the value.
 - The function should not include counts with anything from the punctions array.
 - There should not be duplicate letters in the object including counts for capital letters vs lowercase letters